Kurento/kurento/doc-kurento/source/user/writing_modules.rst

    cmake ..
    make

-If working with a GStreamer module, now you can verify that the new module can be successfully loaded by GStreamer, with these commands:
+If working with a GStreamer module, now you can verify that the new module is successfully loaded by GStreamer, with these commands:

 .. code-block:: shell